Chávez High School (Houston): Athletics and Arts

+The Chavez Mariachi is known as, "Mariachi Si Se Puede!"

 Chavez also has a Theatre program that consists of acting, musical theatre, and tech.

 Also, Army JROTC (Junior Reserve Officer Training Corps).

 In media

 In the 2011 novel What Can't Wait, the sports team of the Houston high school attended by the main character is the "Loyal Lobos".
 Chávez High's real-life mascot is the "Lobos", and the novel's author, Ashley Hope Pérez, once worked as a teacher at Chávez.
 In the acknowledgements section Pérez thanked the students of Chávez High.

 Feeder pattern

 Elementary schools that feed into Chavez include: